Start Learning French With Confidence

-One of the challenges a beginner student will face is priority.
+One of the challenges a beginner student will face is prioritizing.

 What should you study after you studied politeness?
 Adjectives?
 Pronouns?
 Verb conjugations?
-More vocabulary?
+More French vocabulary?

-In order to remember things, the way you organise your newly acquired French data is as important as the data itself.
+In order to remember things, the way you organize your newly acquired French data is as important as the data itself.

 - introduce truly useful vocabulary such as greetings and politeness, asking questions, ordering food, talking about yourself, your family, your hobbies…

 - implement both traditional and modern French pronunciations,

 - set the foundations of French grammar in a clear and logical, step-by-step way: like building blocks,